 How many national park sites are there?

-The list below breaks down the 423 designated areas in the U.S. associated with each title, including the 63 primary national parks.
+The list below breaks down the 424 designated areas in the U.S. associated with each title, including the 63 primary national parks.
 Check out a complete list of all 424 parks here.

 - National Battlefields (11)